bbakunowicz/insulo/README.md

     </AuthConfigProvider>
 </RouteConfigProvider>
 ```
 **AuthConfigProvider** provides an action SET_AUTH_VALUES, by which InsuloJS components obtain information about current user's credentials.
-Values set by SET_AUTH_VALUES are used in *PrivateRoute* component to determine availability of specify private route.
-The authorization values, set by the  SET_AUTH_VALUES action, are compared to the authProps PrivateRoute's property in the *getPageVisibility* function, which returns true for an available route and false for an unavailable route.
+Values set by SET_AUTH_VALUES are used in *ProtectedRoute* component to determine availability of specify private route.
+The authorization values, set by the  SET_AUTH_VALUES action, are compared to the authProps ProtectedRoute's property in the *getPageVisibility* function, which returns true for an available route and false for an unavailable route.

 **AuthConfigProvider** allows using authorization helpers *setCredentials* and *clearCredentials*, which simplify authorization management.
 An example of using authorization helpers can be found in the *Login.js* file in *cra-demo* project.